izaaklauer/terraform-aws-acmecorp-microservice-infra/README.md

-# ecs_cluster
+# microservices infra

-Terraform module for creating ecs infrastructure that will be shared by many
+Terraform module for creating infrastructure that will be shared by many microservices

+Currently on ECS